Dates: Oct. 15-18, 2017

 The Hopi people have occupied northern Arizona for generations beyond recall, and they are a society comprised of people who migrated to their current home from many regions.
 Hopi migration stories sustain traditional ties to broad areas and specific locations, which are often marked by “footprints” such as archaeological sites and petroglyph panels.
 These footprints mark migration routes, former habitation locations, and sacred landscapes that remain important in Hopi world view.
 Explore some of these places and gain a better understanding of Hopi history and heritage.
 Visit ancient pueblos in Wupatki National Monument and discuss the connection between oral history and archaeological research.
 Travel to Moenkopi and visit two petroglyph sites that showcase Hopi clan symbols and elements that pertain to traditional stories.
 Moving on to the Hopi Mesas, learn from modern artists how designs on prehistoric ceramics and petroglyphs influence modern designs, and how they are tied to the traditional stories.
 On the return route, visit visit Rock Art Ranch to view ancient and historic Hopi petroglyphs, then conclude with a visit to the Museum and explore exhibits and collections that showcase Hopi heritage and artistry.

-Transportation from MNA, three nights hotel lodging (Moenkopi Lodge and Hopi Cultural Center), one dinner at the Hopi Cultural Center, tour and permit fees.
+Transportation from MNA, three nights hotel lodging at the Hopi Cultural Center and La Posada (double occupancy, $300 for single supplement), one dinner at the Hopi Cultural Center, tour and permit fees.
 Readings, weather information, and equipment recommendations will be provided prior to the trip.

 What to Expect: